lil-evil/smoldb/README.md

 **Returns:** none

 ### `smoldb:encode(data)`
-Encode given data using custom packer or json.encode by default
+Encode given data using custom packer or msgpack.encode by default

 **Parameters:**
 - `data`: any data supported by the encoder